icons8/lunacy-docs/docs/layerstyles.md

 ![Text styles](public/text.png)

-See also the [Objects](https://docs.icons8.com/objects/#text) section for tips on working with text objects.
+See also the <a href="https://docs.icons8.com/objects/#text" target="_blank">Objects</a> section for tips on working with text objects.

 ## External styles

 You can make use of layer and text styles from UI kits supplied with Lunacy or your own files.
 In the latter case you should first add this file to the **UI Kits** library.
-For details about UI kits, click [here](https://docs.icons8.com/libraries/#ui-kits).
+For details about UI kits, click <a href="https://docs.icons8.com/libraries/#ui-kits" target="_blank">here</a>.

 To apply an external style to an object: